antkaynak/Inventory-Management-App/README.md

 * [Jquery](https://jquery.com/) - AJAX Requests

 ## Known Bugs
-* When the page reloads and you have the authorization cookie but it is expired the table page flashed for a second.
+* When the page reloads and you have the authorization cookie but it is expired the table page flashes for a second.
 * There are no role management , so every user is admin.
 * Mobile support is bugged.
 * Throws exceptions in some extreme use cases.